Semidefinite network games: multiplayer minimax and complementarity problems: Abstract

 \section{Abstract}

-Network games are an important class of games that model agent interactions in networked systems, where players are situated at the nodes of a graph and their payoffs depend on the actions taken by their neighbors.
-We extend the classical framework by considering a game model where the strategies are positive semidefinite matrices having trace one.
-These (continuous) games can serve as a simple model of quantum strategic interactions.
-We focus on the zero-sum case, where the sum of all players' payoffs is equal to zero.
-We establish that in this class of games, Nash equilibria can be characterized as the projection of a spectrahedron, that is, the feasible region of a semidefinite program.
-Furthermore, we demonstrate that determining whether a game is a semidefinite network game is equivalent to deciding if the value of a semidefinite program is zero.
+Network games provide a powerful framework for modeling agent interactions in networked systems, where players are represented by nodes in a graph and their payoffs depend on the actions taken by their neighbors.
+Extending the framework of network games, we introduce and study semidefinite network games.
+In this model, each player selects a positive semidefinite matrix with trace equal to one, known as a density matrix, to engage in a two-player game with every neighboring node.
+The player's payoff is the cumulative payoff acquired from these edge games.
+Initially, we focus on the zero-sum setting, where the sum of all players' payoffs is equal to zero.
+We establish that, in this class of games, Nash equilibria can be characterized as the projection of a spectrahedron.
+Furthermore, we show that determining whether a semidefinite network game is a zero-sum game is equivalent to deciding if the value of a semidefinite program is zero.
 Beyond the zero-sum case, we characterize Nash equilibria as the solutions of a semidefinite linear complementarity problem.